Connect with others who understand.

 • Allergies

 Your doctor can help you understand your risk factors for developing related conditions.
-The doctor can also recommend steps to manage or lower your risk.
-Always make sure your health care provider is aware of every medication you are taking for any condition, whether the medication is available over the counter or by prescription, including any vitamins or herbal supplements.
-Some medications can cause dangerous interactions.
-Open communication with your doctor ensures you can be partners in decision-making about your health.
+They can also recommend steps to manage or lower your risk.
+Always make sure your healthcare provider is aware of every medication you’re taking for any condition, whether it’s available over the counter or by prescription, including any vitamins or herbal supplements.
+Some treatments can cause harmful interactions.
+Open communication with your doctor helps you make more informed decisions about your health.

 References